fanoush/ds-d6/espruino/DFU/F07/README.md

 poke32(0x4001e504, 0);while(!peek32(0x4001e400)); // disable flash writing
 }
 ```
 Enabling reset pin or NFC pins as GPIO is not needed in this case.
+You can also check previous UICR backup to see what UICR values might be worth restoring.

 #### Updating bootloader
 See WIKI [here](https://github.com/fanoush/ds-d6/wiki/Replacing-Nordic-DFU-bootloader#flashing-bootloader)